Mazid2003/Certificates/README.md

-This folder contains all the certifications which i've done while pursuing my Bachelor of Technology
+This folder contains all the certifications which i've done while pursuing my Bachelor of Technology.